deepchecks/deepchecks/docs/source/index.rst

 and click on  |binder badge|  or on  |colab badge|  to launch it and see it in action, or see our :doc:`/getting-started/index` to install it locally and continue from there.

-.. note:: The package's output is suited for running in a jupyter environment.
+.. note:: The package's output is suited for running in a Python environment.
-          HTML and PDF reports for the graphs may be added in the near future.
+          This include Jupyter notebooks, PyCharm, VSCode and any other python supported ide.

 When Should You Use Deepchecks?
 ================================